Select Page

 -Sandra Cook is the Senior Operations Manager for MOSH, a rapidly growing start-up delivering on line health services to those who traditionally may not seek help.
 Sandra works closely with a dedicated team of doctors as the company continues to expand its services.
 With an extensive background in sales, management, marketing and journalism, Sandra offers support in events, professional development, mentoring and networking.
 Her special interests of gender equity, particularly with women and work, continue to be at the forefront of her not for profit work, both through BPW Australia and economic Security4Women.

-Ordinary Member, Terese Edwards
+Vice Chair, Terese Edwards

-Ordinary Member, Terese Edwards
+Vice Chair, Terese Edwards

 Terese has represented the plight of single mothers affected by poverty, hardship and/or domestic violence.
 Her connection and knowledge is authentic, and a product of working directly with mothers across Australia.
 Terese has lodged the first individual complaint (CEDAW) accepted by the United Nations, produced a documentary which gives voice to woman in hardship, and has policy expertise in the area of child support and income assistance.
 A past Deputy President of ACOSS, a current PHD Candidature, holds an MPA and has a Company Directors Certificate.

-Ordinary Member, Jan Edwards
+Ordinary Member, cAROLE sHAW

-Ordinary Member, Jan Edwards
+Ordinary Member, cAROLE sHAW

 PAST Chair, Roselynne Anderson (Vale)